grails create-controller com.acme.app.simple

 15 Testing

 Automated testing is a key part of Grails.
 Hence, Grails provides many ways to making testing easier from low level unit testing to high level functional tests.
-This section details the different capabilities that Grails offers for testing.
+This section details the different ways to run tests for Grails.

 Tests are run with the test-app command: